 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment if you get some of the side effects.

-RIXIMYO helps many people with RA, GPA or MPA but it may have unwanted side effects.
+RIXIMYO helps many people who have either non-Hodgkin's lymphoma or chronic lymphocytic leukaemia but it may have unwanted side effects.